Skip to main content

 University of Notre Dame

-Kristin Kobes Du Mez is a New York Times bestselling author and Professor of History and Gender Studies at Calvin University.
+Kristin Kobes Du Mez is a New York Times bestselling author and Professor of History at Calvin University.
 She is currently a Research Fellow at the Center for Philosophy of Religion at the University of Notre Dame.
 She holds a PhD from the University of Notre Dame and her research focuses on the intersection of gender, religion, and politics.
 She has written for The New York Times, The Washington Post, NBC NewsReligion News Service, and Christianity Today, and has been interviewed on NPR, CBS, and the BBC, among other outlets.
 Her most recent book is Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation.

 New York Times Best Seller